AcalaNetwork/truffle-tutorials/token/README.md

 2. The `name` should equal `Token`.
 3. The `symbol` should equal `TKN`.
 4. The total supply of the smart contract should equal `1234567890`.
-5. The initial balance of the `deployer` accunt should equal `1234567890`.
+5. The initial balance of the `deployer` account should equal `1234567890`.
 6. The `user` account should have `0` balance.
 7. The allowances should be set to `0` when the smart contract is deployed.